home-assistant/home-assistant.io/source/_components/telegram_bot.markdown

 ### {% linkable_title Sample automations with callback queries and inline keyboards %}

-Quick example to show some of the callback capabilities of inline keyboards with a dumb automation consisting in a simple repeater of normal text that presents an inline keyboard with 3 buttons: 'EDIT', 'NO' and 'REMOVE BUTTON':
+A quick example to show some of the callback capabilities of inline keyboards with a dumb automation consisting in a simple repeater of normal text that presents an inline keyboard with 3 buttons: 'EDIT', 'NO' and 'REMOVE BUTTON':

 - Pressing 'EDIT' changes the sent message.
 - Pressing 'NO' only shows a brief notification (answering the callback query).